Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

-where $\lambda_i$ is the Lagrange multiplier.
-As we know, $y_i(t)=e^{-\big(r_i(t+1)-a_i(t+1)\big)D_i^{\max}}-\epsilon$.
-Therefore, the only decision variables are allocation of resource blocks to the users and allocating power to each resource block.
-Although $F_i(t)$ is a function of $y_i(t)$, it is not a decision variable and is treated as a constant.
-Hence, (\ref{eq:converted lagrange multipliers}) can be rewritten as
+For this purpose, the Lagrangian for problem (\ref{eq:converted optimization problem}) is written as { } where $\lambda_i$ is the Lagrange multiplier.
+As we know, {$y^c_i(t)=e^{-\big(r_i(t)-a_i(t)\big)D_i^{\max}}-\epsilon$}.
+Therefore, the only decision variables are allocation of resource blocks to the users and allocating power to each RB.
+Although $F_i(t)$ is a function of {$y^c_i(t)$}, it is not a decision variable and is treated as a constant.
+Hence, (\ref{eq:converted lagrange multipliers}) can be rewritten as { } The main optimization problem consists of two components.
+First, minimizing the total power of the BS with weight $V$, and second, minimizing the summation $\sum_{i\in \mathcal{M} \cup \mathcal{H}}e^{-r_i(t)}$ which has a weight $F_i(t)e^{-a_i(t)D_i^{\max}}$ for each user $i$.